Table of Contents

 Versailles Gardens are Wonderful and a Great Technical Achievement

 The Gardens of Versailles were considered as important as the Palace, that’s why King Louis XIV entrusted André Le Notre, with the creation and renovation of the Gardens of Versailles.
 Versailles Gardens span across 800 hectares and comprise 200,000 trees, 50 fountains and a 5.57km canal.
-They involved full regiments of workers during 40 years.
+They involved full regiments of workers for 40 years.

 Water features of all kinds are an important part of French Gardens.
 Bringing water to Versailles was one of the most difficult challenges of this project.
 The closest source of water was the Seine River, located 10 Km north and 103-180m lower than Versailles.
 How did the architects of Versailles carry water from the Seine River to Versailles?
 Read the fantastic story of La Machine de Marly.

 Château de Versailles is an Important Historical Site

 Versailles was more than a palace, it was the symbol of the power of the absolute monarchy of France.
 It was also a kind of “royal city”, with many government offices located inside the estate.
 The Sun King also required that nobles of a certain rank spent time at the palace every year to prevent them from developing their own regional power.

 Centuries later, the end of the First World War was officially marked in Versailles, in the Hall of Mirrors, with the signing of the Treaty of Versailles on 28th June 1919.